rudrakshkapil09/CS402-CNS/README.md

 # CS402-CNS

-NITW Course: Cryptography and Network Security
+This repository contains my answers for the lab assignments of NITW Course: Cryptography and Network Security.

+These are meant for reference only.
+Please do not copy answers as it defeats the purpose of assignments.